-'''

-$ p4 verify -A //depot/mysource/...
+\$ p4 verify -A //archive/depot/mysource/...

-'''

--A archivefiles It is possible for files in the archive depot to become corrupted over time; this option allows you to verify these files before you restore them with the p4 restore command. archivefiles specifies a file, a list of files, or set of files to verify; for example: //depot//source -b batch By default, p4 verify processes files in batches of 10,000 files at a time.
+-A archivefiles It is possible for files in the archive depot to become corrupted over time; this option allows you to verify these files before you restore them with the p4 restore command. archivefiles specifies a file, a list of files, or set of files to verify; for example: //archive/depot//source -b batch By default, p4 verify processes files in batches of 10,000 files at a time.
 You can change this batch size with the -b batch option.
-To disable batching, specify -b 0 .
-If the -z option is specified, the -b option is ignored and all options are processed in a single batch. -m max Limit p4 verify to max number of revisions.
-Use this option with the -u option to compute and save digests for a limited number of revisions in each invocation of the p4 verify command. -q Run quietly; report only errors from mismatched digests or unreproducible revisions.

--S Verify shelved files.
+To disable batching, specify $-b \ 0$ .
+If the $-z$ option is specified, the $-b$ option is ignored and all options are processed in a single batch. -m max Limit p4 verify to max number of revisions.
+Use this option with the -u option to compute and save digests for a limited number of revisions in each invocation of the p4 verify command. -q Run quietly; report only errors from mismatched digests or unreproducible revisions. -s Verify file size as well as digest.
+The $-v$ implies the $-s$ option. -S Verify shelved files.
 If you specify this option, the only valid revision specifier is @=change , specifying a single shelf.
 Use file patterns to restrict verification to a specific set of shelved files.
 In a distributed installation, this command should be run on the edge server where the shelf was created.
-If the shelf has been promoted, this command may also be run on the commit server. -t For use on replicas only: p4 verify -t causes the replica to schedule a transfer of the contents of any damaged or missing revisions.
+If the shelf has been promoted, this command may also be run on the commit server.

+-t For use on replicas only: p4 verify -t causes the replica to schedule a transfer of the contents of any damaged or missing revisions.
 (This option also works on a replica with lbr.replication=cache .)
 The $-t$ option cannot be used with the $-v$ or $-u$ options.
-In replicated environments, p4 verify -t reports BAD! or MISSING! files with (transfer scheduled) at the end of the line. -u Store the filesize and MD5 digest of each file in the Perforce database if no filesize and/or digest has been previously stored.
+In replicated environments, p4 verify -t reports BAD! or MISSING! files with (transfer scheduled) at the end of the line. -u Store the filesize and MD5 digest of each file in the Helix Server database if no filesize and/or digest has been previously stored.
 Subsequent uses of p4 verify will compare the computed version against this stored version. -U unloadfile Verify files in the unload depot.
-See p4 unload for details. -v Store the MD5 digest of each file in the Perforce database, even if there's already a digest stored for that file, overwriting the existing digest.
-(The - v option is used only to update the saved digests of archive files that have been deliberately altered outside of Perforce control by a Perforce system administrator.)
-The $-\mathbf{v}$ and $-\mathbf{u}$ options are mutually exclusive. -X Skip files of filetype +X (for which the service runs an archive trigger.) -Z Optimizes performance by skipping revisions that have already been computed in the current pass; this option speeds verifications for files that exist via lazy copies.
+See p4 unload for details. -V Store the MD5 digest of each file in the Helix Server database, even if there's already a digest stored for that file, overwriting the existing digest.
+(The $-v$ option is used only to update the saved digests of archive files that have been deliberately altered outside of Helix Server control by a Helix Server system administrator.)
+The $-v$ and $-u$ options are mutually exclusive. -X Skip files of filetype +X (for which the service runs an archive trigger.) -z Optimizes performance by skipping revisions that have already been computed in the current pass; this option speeds verifications for files that exist via lazy copies.
 The resulting output might report a lazy copy revision if it is the first revision in the sort order to access a common archive file.
-This option cannot be used with the $-\mathbf{v}$ or $-\mathbf{u}$ options.
+This option cannot be used with the $-v$ or $-u$ options. g-opts See "Global Options" on page 557.

 Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
 Revision Range?
-Level Required Yes Yes admin p4 verify -S //depot/main/p4/ Verifies all shelved files matching the specified path. p4 verify -qS //@=1023548 Verifies the shelved files in shelf 1023548 only. p4 verify -qVerifies only the head revision of all file//#head,#headreporting only on files with problems.
+Level Required Yes Yes admin p4 verify -S Verifies all shelved fil //depot/main/p4/...

+Verifies all shelved files matching the specified path.

+p4 verify -qS //@=1023548 Verifies the shelved files in shelf 1023548 only. p4 verify -q //#head,#head Verifies only the head revision of all files in the depot, reporting only on files with problems.